lkcozy/code-notes/notes/communication/writing/writing_general.md

 - You have spent `a considerable amount of time internalizing` its solution space, scalability limitations, tradeoffs, and failure modes.
 - For readability we recommend against using more than 80 characters.
 - When humans write code, they don't `strive to` reach the maximum number of columns on every line.
+- I will be following the convention of naming an Observable variable with a $ suffix
+- We'll have to `differentiate between` the attributes we want to filter and search on.

 ## General